 You can see on the Tax Map the area that represents a 0% rate in this range, and that’s the dependent tax credit.
 This space is where you can take withdrawals without paying any federal income tax.
 It has a similar impact to what you would have seen with a personal exemption, but it’s treated as a credit in the calculation.
 You’ll notice it’s refundable up to $1,000.
 You’ll also see those numbers listed under calculated fields.
 So, at $15,000 of ordinary income, you won’t be paying any federal income tax, however, you will be able to get a $1,000 tax refund based on the dependent tax credit.

-The dependent tax credit is one of many updates to the Tax Clarity software.
+The dependent tax credit is one of many updates to the Tax Clarity software for tax efficient planning.
 You can get more information about the new features on our blog.